conda/conda-pack/docs/source/index.rst

 Caveats
 -------

-This tool is extremely new, and has a few caveats.
+This tool is new, and has a few caveats.

 - Conda must be installed and be on your path.